 Year 7 applications

-Harris Girls' Academy East Dulwich will admit 150 girls in Year 7.
-If the number of applications exceeds 150, girls with statements of Special Educational Needs in which the Harris Girls' Academy East Dulwich is named, will be admitted before others.
+The academy admits 150 girls each September.
+As applications always exceed this number, girls with education, health and care plans in which the Harris Girls' Academy East Dulwich is named will be admitted before others.

 Along with all schools and academies, we offer a series of open evenings and open mornings during September and October annually.
 These are always advertised in the local newspapers and via a banner outside the academy.
 Dates and times also go up on our website.